weakish/dotfiles/README.md

 - Use homebrew to install packages for macOS and Linux.
 - Vim in private mode.
 - Neovim and vscode.
+- Sign all git commits and tags with ssh key.

 ## Known Issues

+- It OVERWRITES changes you made to your configuration files.
 - BSD and Windows are not supported.
 - Mercurial `ui.username` is unset.
 - Too many git aliases.